 A plug-in is a piece of software that adds new features or extends functionality on an existing application.
 Commonly used on websites that are built with content management systems - like BigCommerce, WordPress, Jooomla! and Drupal - plug-ins serve many useful purposes for business owners and website visitors.
-They can create new functionality, improve speed and efficiency, and maximize user experience while requiring minimal effort from webmasters.
+They can create new functionality, improve speed and efficiency, and maximise user experience while requiring minimal effort from webmasters.

 In the early years of the Internet, websites offered visitors a very limited experience.
 Most couldn't deliver more than simple text, a couple still images and links.
 Plug-ins were invented to overcome the limitations of early HyperText Markup Language (HTML), the standard coding language programmers use to create webpages (1).
 They helped create a more engaging presentation for site visitors.
 Since then, plug-in usage has exploded.
 There are thousands of plug-ins that people can easily install and use on their websites.

 Plug-ins serve a purpose that is specifically defined.
 They specialize in processing specific types of content and integrating it into the platform, often blending seamlessly into the user interface.
 Even though plug-ins sometimes look like part of the website itself, the platform operates independently of them.
 This allows webmasters to update plug-ins without having to worry about creating changes on the host application.
 Developers use application programming interfaces (APIs), which allow plug-ins to interact with the website, and if the API is stable, a plug-in will continue to run as the original version is modified (2).

 Over the years, developers have created plug-ins that cover a wide variety of needs for website owners.
 The most popular BigCommerce plug-ins help webmasters do everything from track their SEO campaigns (Google Analytics) to sending marketing material (Constant Contact and MailChimp) or shipping orders (ShipStation) - all without having to jump between different applications.